-This week on the Accolo blog, we thought it would be nice to feature some of the most inspiring business stories that we could dig up in order to…well, inspire you guys.
+It’s always a good to get a little inspiration, so this week we’re going to discuss Richard Montañez in the hopes that his story will show you that literally anything is possible.
 It’s pretty easy to lose sight of the big picture in the day-to-day of your working life and you might even have forgotten why you got into your line of work in the first place.

-This Cinderella story of upward mobility all started back in 1976, with Montañez doing some off the clock experimentation with one of his favorite snacks: Cheetoes.
-Inspired by the rave reviews of his spicy Cheetoes from his friends and family, Montañez took a leap of faith and calls up the CEO of Frito Lay.
+This Cinderella story of upward mobility all started back in 1976, with Montañez doing some off-the-clock experimentation with one of his favorite snacks.
+You guessed it – Cheetos.
+Inspired by the rave reviews from family and friends of his spicy Cheetos recipe, Montañez took a leap of faith and contacted the CEO of Frito Lay.

 Amazingly, despite the fact that he was just a janitor without a high school education, the head honchos decided to give him a chance to pitch his product idea to upper management.
-After some feverish marketing research, Montañez and his wife prepared a presentation and sample bags of his spicy snacks to aid him in making the most out of his big break.
+After some feverish marketing research and the purchase of his first-ever $3 tie, Montañez and his wife prepared a presentation and made sample bags of his spicy snacks to aid him in making the most out of his big break.